Updated: Dec 7, 2022

-Factors That Affect Truck Accident Settlements In California
+Factors That Affect Truck Accident Settlements and Verdicts in California

 Truck accidents can cause devastating losses, including catastrophic injuries and wrongful death.
 So, when someone's been negligent in causing your injuries or a loved one's death, they are liable to compensate you for economic and non-economic damages.